eizent/sparql_queries/guide.md

 wd:Q10124133
 ```
 ### SPARQL Hack!
 After typing the prefix you want, press control + space on your keyboard to type out your entity/property name.
 This way, you don't need to memorize or search for long strings of numbers!
-The reference ID for a page on Wikidata can be found in parenthesis after the title of the page.
+However, if you did want to find the reference ID for a page on Wikidata, it will be in parenthesis after the title of the page.

 More information on prefixes and the list of built-in's can be found at this link: https://en.wikibooks.org/wiki/SPARQL/Prefixes#:~:text=For%20simple%20WDQS%20triples%2C%20items%20should%20be%20prefixed,fixed%20values%20%E2%80%93%20variables%20don%E2%80%99t%20get%20a%20prefix.